-Students who fail to complete homework may be required to attend study hall.
-In the high school program, study hall is 3:15 p.m. - 4:00 p.m.
+In the high school program, students who fail to complete homework may be required to attend study hall.
+Study hall sessions may occur after school (until 4:00 p.m.).
 Students are required to attend on the date assigned and must arrange their own transportation home.
-In some circumstances, students may reschedule their assigned study hall for the following morning, 7:00 a.m- 7:40 a.m.
 Further questions about study hall should be directed to the high school office.